qqq-wisc/qmr-compiler-generator/README.md

 Depending on what version of Python you have and how it is installed, you may need to add an alias to your bash config file, which should be at either `~/.bashrc`, `~/.bash\_profile` or `~/.zshrc`

 # References
-MAROL is based on the following paper:
+MAROL is primarily based on the following paper:

 [1] Abtin Molavi, Amanda Xu, Ethan Cecchetti, Swamit Tannu, Aws Albarghouthi. "[Generating Compilers for Qubit Mapping and Routing](https://arxiv.org/pdf/2508.10781)"

+The codebase also implements the SABRE algorithm proposed by the following paper:

+[2] Gushu Li, Yufei Ding, Yuan Xie. "[Tackling the Qubit Mapping Problem for NISQ-Era Quantum Devices](https://arxiv.org/abs/1809.02573)"